tmcgilchrist/ghuntley/content/live.md

 If you work remotely from your house as I do you should totally steal this idea - [I did](https://www.hanselman.com/blog/IsDaddyOnACallABusyLightPresenceIndicatorForLyncForMyHomeOffice.aspx).
 When I jump on a call or I am broadcasting the light automatically changes to red and my children understand what it means as I've had the system in place for a couple years now.

+"Hot" microphones are a recipe for disaster so none of my microphones are on unless physically activate them

 {{< tweet 1020620842428846080 >}}

 Finally, I use a dedicated control panel so that I can switch inputs via dedicated buttons and can fade to black instantly if the need arises.
 It is so important to have a big fat eject button, bumbling through systrays and application focus to terminate a stream is a recipe for disaster.

 {{< tweet 1020172737074028544 >}}

 # equipment